 Any individual who calls 911 and is connected to a dispatch system that has incorporated a medical triage line under the model would be screened for eligibility for medical triage services prior to ambulance initiation.
 Upon arriving on scene, participating ambulance suppliers and providers may triage Medicare FFS beneficiaries to one of the model’s interventions upon ambulance dispatch following a 911 call.
 As part of a multi-payer alignment strategy, the Innovation Center will encourage ET3 model participants to partner with additional payers, including state Medicaid agencies, to provide similar interventions to all people in their geographic areas.

-The Innovation Center anticipates utilizing a phased approach with up to three rounds of RFAs, up to two releases of NOFOs, however, additional rounds are not guaranteed.
+The Innovation Center anticipates utilizing a phased approach with up to three rounds of RFAs and up to two releases of NOFOs, however, additional rounds are not guaranteed.
 If additional rounds are announced, there will be staggered performance start dates.
-The staged approach across multiple application rounds is designed to advance key design elements of the ET3 model and optimize overall impact, including regional uptake of its innovations and multi-payer alignment.
+This potential staged approach across multiple application rounds is designed to advance key design elements of the ET3 Model and optimize overall impact, including regional uptake of its innovations and multi-payer alignment.

 The ET3 model will have a five-year performance period.
 The anticipated start date is January 2020.
 The performance period for all participants, regardless of start date, will end at the same time; thus, only applicants selected through the first RFA will be able to participate through the full five years.

 If you are interested in additional information or have questions about the Emergency Triage, Treat, and Transport (ET3) Model, please review the Frequently Asked Questions page or contact ET3model@cms.hhs.gov.